tbhdbsys/angular-meteor-docs/client/content/migration/angular2/migration.angular2.code-migration6.md

 So let's start with the migration - our goal now is to migrate the `App_Body` so we can remove the Blaze files in the end of this step.

-The replacement of this component as the main component will be our `MainContainerComponent`.
+The replacement of this component as the main component will be our `MainComponent`.

-Let's start with the HTML template - we will create a new file named `client/imports/components/main-container.ng2.html` and copy the contents of the `App_Body` template from the file (`imports/ui/layouts/app-body.html`).
+Let's start with the HTML template - we will create a new file named `client/imports/components/main-component.ng2.html` and copy the contents of the `App_Body` template from the file (`imports/ui/layouts/app-body.html`).

 Now let's start to make some modifications to make that file a valid Angular 2 template - we need to remove all the Blaze UI bindings, if, each and such.